A popular postgraduate programme for high calibre accounting graduates which provides full CAP 2 exemptions and excellent employment prospects.

 Scholarships, awards and prizes

 Current sponsors include ASM, BDO, Deloitte, EY, FPM, KPMG, Moore Stephens, PwC, and RSM McClure Watters.
-Sponsorship includes payment of tuition fees and book allowances, with some sponsors providing living allowances and laptops.
+Sponsorship can include payment of tuition fees and book allowances, with some sponsors providing living allowances and laptops.

 Many of the sponsors have set up mentoring groups for ‘sponsored’ students on the programme.
 Current students meet with past-students who have already commenced their training contracts, and share study tips.